http://www.halleethehomemaker.com/wp-content/themes/desk-mess-tripled

 Gregg is Hallee’s brilliant, amazing, wonderful husband.
 He is also her favorite person in the world.
 He is the spiritual head of the family and deeply devoted to God.
-Over the last six years, he has delved in and studied and learned and ultimately become an expert in scientific Creationism.
+Over the last eight years, he has delved in and studied and learned and ultimately become an expert in scientific Creationism.
 Gregg enjoys taking over this blog on most Sundays and posting fascinating tidbits about scientific Creationism.
 He is extremely analytical, and as such tackles problems layer by layer until there is simply no problem or question left.
 He is a computer consultant by day, with a string of letters like MCSA, MCSE, MCTS, MCDBA, ITIL, CISSP, and dozens more, following his name.
 He is also a veteran of the Gulf War, a veteran of the War on Terror, and still serves in the National Guard.

 Hallee is a follower of a Christ and a child of God.
 She loves and respects her husband passionately, and strives to make his home a beacon of comfort and love in this violent world.
 She has three amazing children, whom you will read about below.Once a professional woman in suits and heels six days a week, her life now is a bit unconventional.
 She’s an advocate for the Titus 2 model of a womanhood.
 Research has taught her how horribly unhealthy the food sitting on grocery shelves is for her family, and Hallee has made it a personal commitment to make as much as she possibly can from scratch, using wholesome and whole real food ingredients.
 She grinds flour, bakes bread, makes cookies and cakes, makes crackers, salad dressings…if it can be made, she finds a way to make it, keeping the constraints of their family’s devotion to following a Levitcal diet.